 6. How will you help me to support my child learning?

 At Arlies Primary School we aim to foster a good working partnership with parents/carers.
-The class teacher may suggest ways in which you can support your child and include these on an IEP or a Provision Map.
+The class teacher may suggest ways in which you can support your child and include these on an SEND or a Provision Map.
 The plan will include suggestions of how you can support your child at home.

 If outside agencies such as Speech and Language or the Educational Psychologist have been involved, suggestions and programmes of work are normally provided and can be used at home.